AzuraCast/example-plugin/README.md

 ### Traditional Installations

-You should clone the repository for your plugin directory into the `plugins` directory, like so:
+You should clone the repository for your plugin directly into the `plugins` directory, like so:

 ```bash
 mkdir -p /var/azuracast/www/plugins/example-plugin